richMetellus/Wiki_Golang/content.rst

 Go, Golang

-* is a high-level general purpose programming language that is statically typed and compiled.
+* is a high-level general purpose programming language that is statically typed and compiled (not interpreted).

   * *statically typed* -> a variable's date type is known and checked at compile time and not at run-time like Python or Javascript.

-  * *compiled* means Go is a compiled language i.e the source code is translated into machine code by a compiler before execution.
+  * *compiled* means Go is a compiled language i.e the source code is translated into machine code (or bytecode) by a compiler before execution.

     * Examples of pure compiled languages are C, C++, Erlang, Haskell, Rust, and Go.

+    * *Bytecode* is a compact, platform-independent instruction set, an intermediate language between source code and machine code, used by virtual machines (like the Java Virtual Machine, or Python Virtual Machine (PVM)) to execute programs.

+  * *interpreted* means the instructions written in that programming are executed directly, by an interpreter without compiling the code into machine language first.

+    * Example of pure interpreted languages: Javascript

 .. card:: Go Features